 - Members of the Canadian Institute of Actuaries who have completed the CAS requirements for CERA may request that the CERA designation be granted through the CIA rather than the CAS.

 - Those who completed the Society of Actuaries requirements for CERA may request that the CERA designation be granted through the CAS rather than the SOA.

 Learn more by watching the recorded Webinar on CERA Requirements.

 Class of May 2013 - Experienced Practioner's Pathway

 Applications for the Experienced Practitioners' Pathway are no longer being accepted.

 The CAS is happy to announce that 94 applicants were accepted to obtain their Chartered Enterprise Risk Analyst (CERA) certification through the Experienced Practitioners' Pathway.
 There were 119 applicants that were judged based on a list of ten criteria that includes a minimum of three years of substantial experience in the ERM field, experience as a risk officer for an entity or line of business, and research conducted that has resulted in practical industry ERM applications.
 Those who were accepted must attend a two day seminar to obtain their certification.
 The CAS will announce seminar dates for the spring as they become available.

-If you have any further questions, please contact Ashley Zamperini at firstname.lastname@example.org.
+Should you have a question, please contact Ashley Zamperini at email@example.com.